-Nowadays, every digital company is looking for being at the leading edge of technology and one way to achieve it is by changing the way they design and use applications; hence the importance of getting immersed in the cloud native application’s theme.
+Nowadays, every digital company is looking for being at the leading edge of technology and one way to achieve it is by changing the way they design and use applications; hence the importance of getting immersed in the cloud native application’s development.

-On this blog, you will learn what is exactly a cloud native application and also, we are going to review 4 of its habits, which are a paramount aspect for enterprises.
+On this blog, you will learn what is a cloud native application and also, we are going to review 4 of its habits, which are a paramount aspect for enterprises.

 Habits of a Cloud Native Application